 Two final notes.
 Despite the building's size, the services are typically only attended by 100 worshippers or less.

-If you want to visit the interior of the synagogue, you have to pay an entrance fee and go through a security clearance.
+If you want to visit the synagogue's interior, you have to pay an entrance fee and go through a security clearance.

 9. Sofia History Museum

-The Sofia History Museum is located behind the Banya Mosque in the building of the former baths of the town, which means it’s close to most of the other attractions in this list.
+The Sofia History Museum is located behind the Banya Mosque in the building of the former baths of the town, which means it’s close to most of the other attractions on this list.